antonioalvarezl/antonioalvarezl.github.io/_pages/about.md

   - /about.html
 ---

 My passion is learning.
 Currently driven by the power of maths to deepen and advance AI.
-As Galileo said: \emph{Egli è scritto in lingua matematica}.

 For more info
 ------